DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### participantAsset

-This mapping stores the details of the asset the participant want to sell, including the amount, the timelock and the state.
+This mapping stores the details of the asset participants want to sell, including the amount, the timelock and the state.
 It is asscociated with the swap contract with the same `secretHash`.

 ```
 mapping(bytes32 => ParticipantAsset) public participantAsset;